thorinaboenke/cheatsheets/README.md

 }
 ```

-### functions to insert users and sesions in the database
+### functions to insert users and sessions in the database, delete expired sessions, delete sessions on logout
 ```javascript
 export async function registerUser(username, passwordHash) {
   // insert the user in the user table